-While seeing your home decorated with long, sparkling icicles hanging down from the roof might look pretty enough to paint, ice dams can cause a great deal of damage to the interior and exterior of your house.
+While seeing your home decorated with long, sparkling icicles hanging down from the roof might look pretty enough to paint, ice dams can cause damage to the interior and exterior of your house.
 The key to ice dam prevention is staying on top of regular home maintenance before and during the winter.

 What Are Ice Dams?

-Created by melting snow running down from the roof, ice dams form at the cold eaves of the house and jut down like frozen stalactites.
-This barrier of ice prevents melting snow from getting the proper drainage that it needs, causing water to back up and leak through the shingles, down into the home.
+Created by melting snow running down from the roof and refreezing as the temperature drops, ice dams form at the cold eaves of the house and jut down like frozen stalactites.
+This barrier of ice prevents melting snow from getting the proper drainage that it needs, causing water to back up and possibly leak through the shingles, down into the home.

 What Causes Ice Dams?

 Ice dams need three things to form, according to EnergyStar: